Resources for... William & Mary

 Who is eligible to pursue the spring pathway program?

 Any freshman/first-year applicant that was given a waitlist decision and remains on the waitlist.
-This option will be available for students to pursue after May 1 (Freshman Regular Decision admission offers are released around April 1 of each year).
+This option will be available for students to pursue after May 15 (Freshman Regular Decision admission offers are released around April 1 of each year).
 This program is not available for (waitlisted) transfer students.
+Students must complete all the requirements above to successfully qualify for spring admission.

 Do I also need to complete a Common Application for Transfer this Fall to pursue this program?

-Students do not need to submit a new Common Application.
-Acceptances will be made quickly upon receipt of mid-semester grades and they will be conditional pending final grades.
-We will reactivate the application you submitted as a freshman applicant.
+While students will be considered transfer students, pathway students do not need to submit a new Common Application.
+Acceptances will be made in mid-November upon receipt of mid-semester grades and they will be conditional pending final grades.
+We will reactivate the application submitted as a freshman applicant.

 Is housing guaranteed for students pursuing this program?